- Release Notes >

 To specify hedged read for a read preference, MongoDB 4.4 introduces the Hedged Read Option.
 To set using a MongoDB driver, refer to the driver read preference API documentation.

-shell methods can accept hedge
+The following mongo shell methods can accept hedge

 options to enable hedged read for the specified read preference: